 In addition to the Movers postcard improvements, staff proposes changes to the printed poll book and WisVote as well.
 Voters identified as Movers, but who have not taken any action in response to the postcard mailing, will have the status of "Active-Movers List" in WisVote.
 Voters with the status of "Active-Movers List" continue to appear in the poll book until the summer after a General Election.
 This means the voter would have the opportunity to affirm or register in as few as four and as many as six regularly scheduled elections.
 A watermark would appear in the signature block of the poll book with a "Movers List" designation.
 This watermark triggers the election inspector to ask the voter if they have moved.
 If the voter has indeed moved, they have the option to register at their new address.
-If the voter has not moved, they would sign the poll book and continue with the voting process.
-Poll worker instructions with a sample poll book watermark and a flow chart of the Movers List process are included with this memorandum.
+If the voter has not moved, they would sign the poll book and continue with the voting process are included with this memorandum.